 - Process improvement and automation

-Having analytics that integrate and support your core practice management applications:
+Adopting new technology in business can give you access to dashboard analytics tools that integrate and support your core practice management applications:

 - Reduces time spent on managing the numbers from different applications